The following process applies to all CSS Division Graduate Students, regardless of degree program (CSSE or CSE) or capstone goals (project or thesis).

 Step 5: Apply to Graduate

-In the first week of the quarter a student is registered for their final degree credits the student must apply to graduate by filing a Master’s degree request online via http://www.grad.washington.edu/student/mastapp.aspx.
+By 5PM on Thursday of the third week of the quarter that a student is registered for their final degree credits the student must apply to graduate by filing a Master’s degree request online via https://webapps.grad.uw.edu/student/mastapp.aspx.
 Students should work with the CSS Graduate Advisor and Committee Chair to plan their degree curriculum accordingly, so that their final capstone requirements serve as the culmination of their degree coursework.
 Students must be registered for credits during the quarter they want to graduate.

 Step 6: Submit Draft of Final Paper/Thesis

 At least three business days before the final defense the student must submit a substantial draft of their project paper or thesis to their committee for a preliminary reading.
 The purpose of this draft is to demonstrate to the Supervisory Committee that the student has achieved a Masters level competency in computer science and software engineering

 Project Paper Rubric

 The Final Examination and Defense consists of (a) a public student presentation, (b) a public questions and answers session, (c) a closed-door question and answer session between the student and the Supervisory Committee, (d) a brief private discussion among the Supervisory Committee, and (e) the Supervisory Committee announcing to the student the result of the Final Examination and Defense.
 A typical defense will last close to two hours.
 If a student does not pass the Final Examination and Defense, the Supervisory Committee will work with the student to decide upon the necessary additional work required for obtaining their Master’s degree.
 The final examination and defense must take place no later than the third day of the last week of the quarter (final exam week).

 Step 8: File your Thesis or Project Paper